suraj97303/twitClonePro/README.md

 When submitting a pull request, ensure to include a clear description of the changes and any necessary steps to test the changes.

-## License

-This Twitter clone project is licensed under the [MIT License](LICENSE).

-## Acknowledgments

-This project was inspired by the functionality and design of the Twitter platform.

 ## Contact

-For any questions or inquiries, please contact [heyfreaker@gmail.com](mailto:heyfreaker@gmail.com).

 Happy tweeting!